I guess before I can show you the 5 secrets of demand marketing, we should start by understanding what demand marketing is.

 Demand marketing requires a strong community of followers, colleagues, and influencers to break through the clutter and social media provides the conduit for building community.

-Instead of focusing on building artificial community by trying to get more followers, fans, and connections, focus on providing value through the content you share on social networks and “pay it forward” by sharing content crafted by others.
+Instead of focusing on building an artificial community by trying to get more followers, fans, and connections, focus on providing value through the content you share on social networks and “pay it forward” by sharing content crafted by others.

 Take time to listen, not just talk.